db3108/michi-c2/README.md

 - plays handicap games with dynamic komi (linear)
 - some speed improvements

+*Near future*

+- version 1.4.1 will correct some bugs and add a few missing functions (Superko, writesgf)
+- version 1.4.2 will be a general cleanup bug fix release

 For more details see the ChangeLog.

 The current version is able to play on CGOS.
-A README file and example configuration files can be found in the new cgos directory.
+A README file and example configuration files can be found in the cgos directory.

 Michi-c2 is distributed under the MIT licence.
 Now go forth, hack and peruse!

 Usage
 -----

-See the user manual by opening doc/manual.html in any web browser.
+See the user manual by opening *doc/manual.html* in any web browser.
-If you are browsing the code from GitHub you can preferably open the doc/manual.rst.
+If you are browsing the code on GitHub you can preferably open the *doc/manual.rst*.

 Install
 -------

-See doc/INSTALL.md
+See *doc/INSTALL.md*

+This document describes some tests of michi-c that you should execute before trying to use it.
+These tests will check if you get the same results on your computer as I got on Linux.
+When these tests pass, we could be fairly confident that michi-c will work for you.

-*Important Note*  It is highly recommended that you download Michi large-scale pattern files (patterns.prob, patterns.spat):
+*Important Note*  It is highly recommended that you download Michi large-scale pattern files provide by Petr Baudis at

 http://pachi.or.cz/michi-pat/